Indoor Air in Homes and Coronavirus (COVID-19)

 - Run the system fan for longer times, or continuously, as HVAC systems filter the air only when the fan is running.
 Many systems can be set to run the fan even when no heating or cooling is taking place.

-- Check to be sure the filter is correctly in place and consider upgrading the filter to a higher efficiency filter or the highest-rated filter that your system fan and filter slot can accommodate.
+- Check to be sure the filter is correctly in place and consider upgrading the filter to a higher efficiency filter (MERV 13 or higher) or the highest-rated filter that your system fan and filter slot can accommodate.
 Consult your HVAC manual or an HVAC professional for details.

 - Open the outside air intake, if your system has one (this is not common for home systems).
 Consult your HVAC manual or an HVAC professional for details.